HOW NANO TECHNOLOGY WORK?

 Because your body metabolizes SCE-77 differently, your blood glucose and insulin levels do not rise like they do with other sugars.

 An antioxidant is a molecule capable of inhibiting the oxidation of other molecules.
 Oxidation is a chemical reaction that transfers electrons from a substance to an oxidizing agent.
 Oxidation reactions can produce free radicals.
 In turn, these radicals can start chain reactions that damage cells.
 Antioxidants terminate these chain reactions by removing free radical intermediates, and inhibit other oxidation reactions.
 They do this by being oxidized themselves, so antioxidants are often reducing agents such as ascorbic acid or polyphenols.

 Although oxidation reactions are crucial for life, they can also be damaging; hence, plants and animals maintain complex systems of multiple types of antioxidants, such as glutathione, vitamin C, and vitamin E as well as enzymes such as catalase, superoxide dismutase and various peroxidases.
 Low levels of antioxidants, or inhibition of the antioxidant enzymes, cause oxidative stress and may damage or kill cells.

 Antioxidants are widely used as ingredients in dietary supplements and have been investigated for the prevention of diseases such as cancer, coronary heart disease and even altitude sickness.
 Although initial studies suggested that antioxidant supplements might promote health, later large clinical trials did not detect any benefit and suggested instead that excess supplementation may be harmful.
-In addition to these uses of natural antioxidants in medicine, these compounds have many industrial uses, such as preservatives in food and cosmetics and preventing the degradation of rubber and gasoline.
+In addition to these uses of antioxidants in medicine, these compounds have many industrial uses, such as preservatives in food and cosmetics and preventing the degradation of rubber and gasoline.